![]() |

 Bake for 25 to 35 minutes, until golden brown.
 Let buns cool for 5 to 10 minutes on a wire rack until cool enough to handle.

-Brush tops of buns with the melted butter.
+Brush tops of buns with melted butter.

 Roll the buns in the sugar mixture to coat evenly.